 My research career began at UC Berkeley, where I earned an interdisciplinary major in Computer Science, Interaction Design, and Critical Theory.
 I am lucky to have been involved with the Berkeley Basic Needs Center, Innovative Design, ASUC OCTO, and Barbell at Berkeley.

-In other contexts, I enjoy rollerblading, yoga, and snowboarding!
-I love being outside, and I try to soak up as many photons as I possibly can. 🥺 👉 👈 Talk to me about all things design, psychology & meditation, and how music embodies our cultural zeitgeist!
+In other contexts, I enjoy yoga, snowboarding, and rollerblading.
+Talk to me about all things design, mental health & wellness, and how music embodies our cultural zeitgeist!

 10/17/22 – Facilitated and co-organized "Who Has an Interest in Public Interest Technology?": Critical Questions for Working with Local Governments & Impacted Communities, a workshop at CSCW 2022.